jadilorenzo/obsidian-writing/If It Ain't Baroque, Don't Fix It.md

 Sue Gray was passionate about mock trial.
-A mock trial is a courtroom simulation complete with
+Mock trial is a simulated courtroom competition, complete with attorneys, witnesses, affidavits, evidence, a judge, and a jury.
+, and regional, state, and national competitions.